davidquarel/davidquarel.github.io/_posts/2024-02-04-Do-the-thing.md

 ...still here?

 Then I guess you're just the person[^audience] I'm writing[^footnote] this for, or you ignore instructions.
 So here's the deal.
-I'll have this interesting[^interesting] blogpost here waiting for you, and in exchange you have to do me the following: *the thing*.
+I'll have this interesting[^interesting] blogpost here waiting for you, and in exchange you have to do for me the following: *the thing*.

 No, not reading someone else's guide to doing *the thing*.
 No, not reading wikipedia on *the thing* or passively watching YouTube tutorials of doing *the thing*[^danger].
 Do *the thing*.
 Do it.